 How CHCS is Helping to Advance Complex Care

-The Complex Care Innovation Lab, supported by Kaiser Permanente Community Health and the Robert Wood Johnson Foundation, is an initiative of the Center for Health Care Strategies that brings together leading national innovators in improving care for this high-need, high-cost population.
+The Complex Care Innovation Lab brought together leading national innovators in improving care for this high-need, high-cost population.
 Working together, these national leaders sought to:

 - Advance emerging opportunities to improve outcomes for low-income individuals with complex health and social needs;